 Best for Dry Scalps: R+Co Television Perfect Hair Shampoo

 Kelly Gallagher, Senior Social Media Manager at Byrdie, is a fan of this shampoo, which also soothes a dry scalp.
-Babassu seed oil restores moisture to the scalp, while glycerin and juniper berry extract help balance hair’s moisture and oil levels.
+Babassu seed oil, glycerin, and juniper berry extract are key ingredients in this formula.

 Best for Thick Hair: Davines Love Smoothing Shampoo